-Modify custom screens.
-If you added new user-defined fields or need to change the field order, you’ll need to edit your existing custom screens or have new custom screens associated with new issue types.
+Modify issue forms.
+If you added new user-defined fields or need to change the field order, you’ll need to edit your existing issue forms or have new issue forms associated with new issue types.

 Add appropriate values to your existing dropdowns fields like Priority, Substatus, Solution, and Class.

-Add new tasks/processes/Quick Picks.
+Add new tasks/processes/Issue Templates.
 Expanding Issuetrak often means adding new processes and workflows.
-This means setting up new tasks and task groups, then using Quick Picks to kick off those tasks as new issues are submitted.
+This means setting up new tasks and task groups, then using Issue Templates to kick off those tasks as new issues are submitted.

 Test with users.
 Try out the new functionality in your test site.
 It’s important to test your new visibility controls along with the rest of the system, which means logging in as users from different departments, organizations, or different exclusive projects to verify your various users have access to the issues they need without seeing the issues they shouldn’t.